drycc/workflow/src/applications/managing-app-processes.md

 sleeper: sleep 900
 ```

-If you are using [remote Docker images][docker image], you may define process types by either running `drycc pull` with a
+If you are using [remote Container images][container image], you may define process types by either running `drycc pull` with a
 `Procfile` in your working directory, or by passing a stringified Procfile to the `--procfile` CLI option.

 For example, passing process types inline: